-If you want to use your FitPoints to be able to eat more (aka working out so you can indulge a little), you have to meet WW's threshold for swapping your points.
-You have to earn three to four FitPoints a day (which WW says is about 3,000 daily steps) to be able to turn your FitPoints into SmartPoints.
+If you want to use your FitPoints to indulge a little, you have to meet WW's threshold for swapping your points.
+You have to earn three to four FitPoints a day (which WW says is about 3,000 daily steps) to be able to turn your FitPoints into PersonalPoints.

-You can also choose the order in which your SmartPoints are used.
-Remember: you have daily SmartPoints, weekly SmartPoints, and FitPoints.
-Your daily SmartPoints are always the first points you use in a day.
-You can then choose whether you want your FitPoints to come next or your weekly SmartPoints.
-It probably doesn't matter much, but you can play around with the order to see if one particular way suits your wellness journey better.
+You can also choose the order in which your PersonalPoints are used.
+Remember, you have daily PersonalPoints, weekly PersonalPoints, and FitPoints.
+Your daily PersonalPoints are always the first points you use in a day.
+You can then choose whether you want your FitPoints or your weekly PersonalPoints to come next.
+It probably doesn't matter much, but you can play around with the order to see if any one way better suits your wellness journey.

 What Else Can I Do With FitPoints?

-You can opt to have your FitPoints not affect your SmartPoints at all.
-Personally, I don't turn my FitPoints into food points because it tricks me into thinking I can eat more than I should, so I'm better off sticking with only my daily and weekly SmartPoints.
-But in case you think your FitPoints don't matter, keep in mind that with WW's newest program, WellnessWins, you earn five wins each day you track activity, which you can then use to purchase prizes.
+You can opt to have your FitPoints not affect your PersonalPoints at all.
+Personally, I don't turn my FitPoints into food points — it tricks me into thinking I can eat more than I should — so I'm better off sticking with only my daily and weekly food points.
+But that doesn't mean FitPoints don't matter: with WW's program WellnessWins, you earn five wins each day you track activity, which you can then use to purchase prizes.

 How Can I Track My FitPoints?

 This might all sound incredibly confusing, so let's look at a real example.
-My daily SmartPoints budget is 25.
-I get 42 weekly SmartPoints.
+My daily PersonalPoints budget is 25.
+I get 42 weekly PersonalPoints.
 I set my account to dip into my FitPoints first before my weekly points, then did a 45-minute high-intensity Spin class, which counts for 17 FitPoints.

-I ate 27 SmartPoints today, which is two over my daily limit.
-Those two SmartPoints are pulled from the 17 FitPoints I earned today, so now I have 15 FitPoints left to last me the rest of the week until my next weigh-in.
-If I don't earn any more FitPoints but go over my daily SmartPoints by more than 15, I'll burn through all my FitPoints and start to burn through my 42 weekly SmartPoints.
+I ate 27 PersonalPoints today, which is two more than my daily limit.
+Those two points are pulled from the 17 FitPoints I earned today, so now I have 15 FitPoints left to last me the rest of the week until my next weigh-in.
+If I don't earn any more FitPoints but go over my daily PersonalPoints by more than 15, I'll burn through all my FitPoints and start to burn through my 42 weekly points.

-If you want to see how your account is currently set up, it's in your app, under Food Settings.
-There's a Swapping option that you can adjust to any of the three options (no swapping, swap for weekly SmartPoints before FitPoints, or swap for FitPoints before weekly SmartPoints).
+If you want to see how your account is currently set up, go to Food Settings in your app.
+There's a Swapping option that you can adjust to any of the three options (no swapping, swap for weekly PersonalPoints before FitPoints, or swap for FitPoints before weekly PersonalPoints).

-In the end, here's what you absolutely need to know: Exercise is great and you should do it and track it on your WW app.
+Ultimately, here's what you absolutely need to know: exercise is great, and you should do it and track it on your WW app.
 If you feel like you're working out hard enough that you need to be eating more for fuel, set your account to make your FitPoints available for food.
-If you feel like that's not going to help you with your weight-loss goals, rack up those FitPoints for WellnessWins and feel good about all the exercise you're doing.
+If you don't think that will help you with your weight-loss goals, rack up those FitPoints for WellnessWins and feel good about all the exercise you're doing.